surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.20.0 =

+TBD - Added a new "Your Social Settings" menu page, fixed 'article:published_time' and 'article:modified_time' values on post editing pages, added a call to wp_encode_emoji() for all encoded strings.

 = 3.19.2 =

 2015/12/16 - Added a new "Essential Settings" page.
 Added encoding of special / foreign characters in URL meta tag values.

-= 3.19.0 =

-2015/12/14 - Added a new Google / Schema "Author Name Format" option.
-Additional schema and JSON improvements, including new JSON filter hooks.